lamat1111/QuilibriumScripts/README.md

 ### Check node info
 After you node has been running for at least 30 minutes, run this command from your root folder to check the node info (Node version, Peer ID, Quil balance).<br>
-For this to work you need to [setup the gRPC calls](https://github.com/lamat1111/quilibrium-node-auto-installer/blob/main/README.md#setup-the-firewall-and-grpc-calls) first.
+For this to work you need to [setup the gRPC calls](https://github.com/lamat1111/quilibrium-node-auto-installer/blob/main/README.md#setup-the-firewall-and-grpc-calls) first.<br> If you have enabled the gRPC calls but you still get an error, it usually just means that your node needs to run some more in order to correctly connect to the newtork.
+Retry later.
   ```
 cd /root/ceremonyclient/node && GOEXPERIMENT=arenas go run ./... -node-info
   ```